HadoopGenomics/Hadoop-BAM/README.txt

 Library usage
 -------------

-Hadoop-BAM provides the standard set of Hadoop file format classes for BAM
-files: a FileInputFormat and a RecordReader, and a FileOutputFormat and a RecordWriter.
-These are BAMInputFormat, BAMRecordReader, BAMOutputFormat, and BAMRecordWriter, respectively.
+Hadoop-BAM provides the standard set of Hadoop file format classes for the file formats it supports: a FileInputFormat and one or more RecordReaders for input, and a FileOutputFormat and one or more RecordWriters for output.

 Note that Hadoop-BAM is based around the newer Hadoop API introduced in the 0.20 Hadoop releases instead of the older, deprecated API.